liu3xing3long/UDPspeeder/README.md

 ./speederv2 -c -l0.0.0.0:3333  -r44.55.66.77:4096 -f20:10 -k "passwd"
 ```

-Now connecting to UDP port 3333 at the client side is equivalent to connecting to port 7777 at the server side, and the connection is boosted by UDPspeeder.
+Now connecting to UDP port 3333 at the client side is equivalent to connecting to port 7777 at the server side, and the connection has been boosted by UDPspeeder.

 ##### Note